jtrussell/angular-snap.js/README.md

 (also to be used for e2e tests).
 If you'd like to see a particular usage that doesn't yet have an example please open an issue.

+Also, I will maintain a [template](http://plnkr.co/edit/VeQ9F9?p=preview) on plnkr.co that can be used for reporting issues and building examples.

 ## License

 Copyright 2013 Justin Russell